ibm-cloud-docs/vmwaresolutions/sddc/sd_planning.md

   years:  2016, 2017

-lastupdated: "2017-08-10"
+lastupdated: "2017-10-06"

 ---

 # Requirements and planning for Cloud Foundation instances

 Review the following requirements before you order your VMware Cloud Foundation instances.
-Plan your instance based on your location and workload capacity requirements.
+Plan your instance based on the IBM Cloud data center location, your workload capacity requirements, and additional service requirements.

-## SoftLayer account requirements
+## IBM Bluemix Infrastructure (SoftLayer) account requirements

-The IBM® SoftLayer® account that you are using must meet certain requirements.
-For more information, see [SoftLayer account requirements](../vmonic/slaccountrequirement.html).
+The Bluemix Infrastructure (SoftLayer) account that you are using must meet certain requirements.
+For more information, see [Bluemix Infrastructure (SoftLayer) account requirements](../vmonic/slaccountrequirement.html).

 ## Data centers availability